 View of a circular structure that was a "dwelling" that dates back to the Middle Bronze I Period (2200–2000 B.C.)

-The two upright stones on the left side of the image mark the entrance.
+The two upright stones mark the entrance.
 In the center of the circle is a column — originally a bit taller.
 From this column supporting beams radiated out to the low walls at the edge of the stone circle.
 Probably a goat’s hair covering was placed over the beams—providing shelter to the inhabitants of the dwelling.

 To view three of these dwellings clustered around a central courtyard Click Here.

 For additional images of Middle Bronze I encampments Click Here.

 Image from the Zondervan Atlas of the Bible, p.
 91.